Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Motion Planning Algorithm

 Since the \storm allows us to compute a quantitative value of robustness, we can also optimize for the \storm of a belief trajectory in a sampling-based motion planner.
-This is enabled through the AO-$\mathcal{A}$ meta-algorithm in \cite{ao-rrt}, by repeatedly calling \stori-\X with increasing $\kappa$ bounds where $\kappa$ is given as the \storm of the previous solution.
+This is enabled through the AO-$\mathcal{A}$ meta-algorithm in \cite{ao-rrt}, by repeatedly calling \stori-\X with increasing $\kappa$ bounds by setting $\kappa$ as the \storm of the previous solution at each iteration.